 We show that the dynamics of \ours are equivalent to an instance of \OFTRL on the lifted space $(0, 1]\Delta^d$ with a specific composite regularizer obtained as the sum of a strongly convex part and a nonconvex transformation of the original regularizer used by the underlying \FTRL.
-We prove strong convexity of the composite regularizer in a specific regime of hyperparameters and provide technical steps to convert the regret analysis of the resulting \OFTRL on the lifted space $(0, 1]\Delta^d$ to that of \ours.
+We prove strong convexity (and self-concordance) of the composite regularizer in a specific regime of hyperparameters and provide technical steps to convert the regret analysis of the resulting \OFTRL on the lifted space $(0, 1]\Delta^d$ to that of \ours.
 These techniques hold broadly for any intrinsic Lipschitz regularizer and are not constrained by the structural properties of the learning rate control problem.

+By studying the geometry induced by the dynamic learning-rate control problem, we prove the multiplicative stability of consecutive learning rates, design efficient 0th-, 1st-, and 2nd-order algorithms to solve the learning-rate control problem up to multiplicative accuracy, and analyze the guarantees of \ours under approximate iterates.
+This way, we characterize the iteration complexity of \ours and show that the computational overhead compared to \OFTRL is minimal.

-We complement and extend the work of \citet{Soleymani25:Faster} by demonstrating the theoretical benefits of dynamic learning rate adjustments in general regularized learning in games, an important theoretical question motivated by heuristics and practical performance~\citep{bowling2002multiagent,bowling2004convergence,abdallah2008multiagent,busoniu2006multi,donancio2024dynamic}, as discussed in \Cref{sec:prior_work}.
+And lastly, with \ours, we provide the first theoretical demonstration that dynamic learning-rate adjustments yield benefits in general regularized learning in games—resolving a longstanding open question motivated by heuristics and practice~\citep{bowling2002multiagent,bowling2004convergence,abdallah2008multiagent,busoniu2006multi,donancio2024dynamic}.
+To our knowledge, \ours is the first framework to translate WoLF-style intuitions into rigorous, general guarantees for regularized learning in games, thereby closing this theoretical gap, as discussed in \Cref{sec:prior_work}.